luq7/Universal_Robot_Script_Demos/README.md

 ### Server side which is whatever remote PC trying to talk to the UR robot

+> ⚠️ Don't forget to turn off the Firewall, or add a new firewall policy so that
+> the UR ip address and the dedicated port could reach the remote PC

 ```python
 import socket
 import sys